The additive groups of $\mathbb{Z}$ and $\mathbb{Q}$ with predicates for being square-free: Combinatorial Tameness

 \section{Combinatorial Tameness}

-As the theories $T_{1, \zz}$, $T_{1, \qq}$, and $T_{2, \qq}$ are complete, it is convenient to work in the so-called monster models, that is, models which are very saturated and homogeneous.
-Until the end of the paper, let $(\gg; \sU^\gg, \sP^\gg)$ be a monster model of either $T_{1, \zz}$ or $T_{1, \qq}$ depending on the situation.
-In the latter case, we suppose $(\gg; <, \sU^\gg, \sP^\gg)$ is a monster model of $T_{2, \qq}$.
-If we state a result without mentioning we are working with $T_{1, \zz}$ or $T_{1, \qq}$, the result holds in both situations.
+As the theories $\TSFZ$, $\TSFQ$, and $\TOSFQ$ are complete, it is convenient to work in the so-called monster models, that is, models which are very saturated and homogeneous.
+Until the end of the paper, let $(\gg; \sU^\gg, \sP^\gg)$ be a monster model of either $\TSFZ$ or $\TSFQ$ depending on the situation.
+In the latter case, we suppose $(\gg; <, \sU^\gg, \sP^\gg)$ is a monster model of $\TOSFQ$.
 We assume that $\kappa, A$ and $I$ have small cardinalities compared to $\gg$.
-The following lemma tells us that a conjunction of ``indiscernable copies'' of a $\gg$-system is essentially a $\gg$-system: